-By Alex Soria, Director of Data Science, Elicit
+Alex Soria, Director of Data Science, Elicit

-By now, many retailers have already had months of planning underway in preparation for Black Friday and Cyber Monday.
+They’re here…Many retailers have already had months of planning underway in preparation for Black Friday and Cyber Monday.
 While there are optimizations that can be made in real-time, much of what can be done now is to focus on what comes next.

 All businesses, large or small, have active, lapsed and new customers.
 Within each of these groups, there are different levels of loyalty to the business.
 Typically, most customers acquired through these two holidays are “one and done” but some might end up being your most loyal customers.
 The trick is to figure out which channels, offers, products and customer experiences are the ones that acquire the best customers:

 - Create Deals for the Customers You Really Want: At one of my former companies, we realized that some acquisition channels were responsible for acquiring customers that had no interest in spending money with our company.
 For context, our Black Friday and Cyber Monday campaign allowed customers to try our product for free!
 While the order volumes skyrocketed, we analyzed their behavior after the fact only to learn that they would never return to purchase a full-priced item.
 The costs of acquiring a customer never actually ended up creating revenue although there was really good short-term buzz.
 It’s important to balance the short-term and long-term financial impact that comes with Black Friday and Cyber Monday deals.